Anon23261/UnixPi/README.md

 ### Reporting Security Issues

-Please report security issues to security@ghostsec.org or open a GitHub Security Advisory.
+Please report security issues by opening a GitHub Security Advisory on the UnixPi repository.

 ### Security Features